aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 ## **Important to Know**

 {{% alert color="primary" %}}
 If a cell is merged then the autoFit methods will not be applied, which is the same behavior as in Microsoft Excel.
-You can get around this by using the autofilter API.
+You can get around this by using the AutoFit API.
 Moreover, if the text in a cell is wrapped, the [**autoFitColumn**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitColumn-number-) method will not be applied either.
-Another thing you need to know is that the *autoFit* methods are time-consuming.
+Another thing you need to know is that the *autoFit* methods are time‑consuming.
 So, you should call these methods as seldom as possible to ensure the efficiency of your application.
 {{% /alert %}}

-## **Advance topics**
+## **Advanced topics**
 - [AutoFit Rows for Merged Cells](/cells/nodejs-cpp/autofit-rows-for-merged-cells/)

 {{< app/cells/assistant language="nodejs-cpp" >}}